Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 [download Executable Comparison Demo](https://1drv.ms/u/s!AnOsUaO73ILcbdoOO4HCt4AxJXY)

-##Showcase
+## Showcase

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G_QuKErWYU4" frameborder="0" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jM3J4OttxXs" frameborder="0" allowfullscreen></iframe>

-##Properties
+## Properties
 Property | Description
 ------------ | -------------
 Bone to Modify | Name of bone to control.
 This is the main bone chain to modify from.
-Look at Target | Target socket to look at.
-Used if LookAtBone is empty. - You can use  LookAtLocation if you need offset from this point.
-That location will be used in their local space.
+Look At Axis | System try to change the orientation of this axis to point desired point.
 Use Look Up Axis | Whether or not to use Look up axis Up Axis Locked | If useLookUpAxis is enabled, whether or not to lock the Up Axis.
 Look Up Axis | If the Up Axis is used, System will try to rotate the bone around it until Forward Axis point to the desired point or be clamped.
 Look at Clamp | Look at Clamp value in degrees - it will clamp the modified look at axis in a cone which aligns to the original forward axis direction.
-Clamp Ratio | Clamp Ratio is the ratio of dimension in the pitch and yaw directions.
-Approximate Clamp | Approximate Clamp is only effect when Use Up Axis is enabled and Up Axis Locked is disabled.
+Clamp Ratio | Clamp Ratio is the ratio of dimension in the pitch and yaw directions. (v1.2) Approximate Clamp | Approximate Clamp is only effect when Use Up Axis is enabled and Up Axis Locked is disabled.
 It is a trade-off between performance and precision.
+Cone Orientation Socket | Optional socket providing a rotation offset for the cone's central axis.
+The cone axis is derived from the bone's forward direction, then rotated by the local rotation of this socket. (v1.7)
 Interpolated |  Whether or not interpolated.
 Interpolation Speed | Change rate of the interpolated parameter.
 Look at Target | Target socket to look at.
 Used if LookAtBone is empty. - You can use  LookAtLocation if you need offset from this point.
 That location will be used in their local space.